Ooredoo: Ooredoo Palestine

+In 2017, Ooredoo began services in the Gaza Strip.

 Ooredoo United Arab Emirates

 On September 12, 2019, Ooredoo launched in the Emirates thanks to its joint communication and to make the UAE one of the most connected countries in the Gulf Cooperation Council region, despite the UAE's participation in the Qatar blockade.
 In August 2021, it changed its name to E-mobile and belongs to the VEON Group.

 North Africa

 Ooredoo Algeria

 Ooredoo Algeria's operations began in 2004 as Nedjma, positioned as the first multimedia operator in Algeria.

 In November 2013, Nedjma officially re branded as Ooredoo Algeria.

 Ooredoo Algeria introduced the first EDGE network in the country in 2004 and launched 3G services in Algeria in December 2013.

 Ooredoo Tunisia

 Ooredoo Tunisia was founded in May 2002 as Tunisiana and began commercial operations in December the same year.

 In April 2014, Tunisiana officially rebranded as Ooredoo Tunisia.

 South Asia

 Ooredoo Maldives

 Ooredoo Maldives' operations began in February 2005 as Wataniya Maldives, after it was selected during a competitive bidding process with three other companies.

 In December 2013, Wataniya Telecom officially re branded as Ooredoo Maldives.